rabe42/spipes/Readme.md

 The handling of these cases may be consolidated in a common worker class.

 ## Forwarder
+### Overview
+The forwarder will forward messages in the database to exactly one receiving host.
+As a selector, it is possible to define the topic, of the message, which should be forwarded.
+After the message was forwarded, it is moved to the forwarded store, if it is configured.
+A janitor node should be configured to cleanup this database.

 ### Node Configuration
-Each forwarder can be configured to communicate the received information to a receiving hosts.
+Each forwarder can be configured to communicate the received information to exactly one receiving hosts.
+If the receiver isn't answering within a configured amount of time, a circuit breaker will step in and will handle the retries.

 ```JSON
 {